gajus/eslint-plugin-jsdoc/.README/rules/require-property.md

 Requires that all `@typedef` and `@namespace` tags have `@property` when their type is a plain `object`, `Object`, or `PlainObject`.

-Note that if any other type, including a subtype of object such as `object<string, string>`, will not be reported.
+Note that any other type, including a subtype of object such as `object<string, string>`, will not be reported.

 #### Fixer